planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Attack

 Adventurers get a lot of mileage out of bone-headed violence, so learn this Action well.
-Check NATURE for melee Attacks and CULTURE for ranged Attacks, always vs. the target’s POISE.
+Check the Attacker’s POISE vs. the target’s POISE.
 If successful, they inflict the weapon’s DM plus any Edge as damage.
-If a CALLING includes the name of a weapon or fighting style, they may use it in place of NATURE or CULTURE.
+If a CALLING includes the name of a weapon or fighting style, they may use it in place of POISE.

-**Check** NATURE vs. POISE for melee, CULTURE vs. POISE for ranged.
+**Check** POISE vs. POISE.

 {: .outcomes }